GoogleChrome/web.dev/src/site/content/en/blog/farfetch/index.md

 Showcasing the insights above alongside qualitative user research on user perception of site speed was paramount to establish alignment with company goals, secure executive-level awareness and buy-in for performance based decision making across product roadmaps.
 It was now possible to prove how much performance was worth for Farfetch.

-To operationalise and facilitate prioritization processes, Farfetch created a self-service tool they named the Site Speed Business Case Calculator, taking inspiration from [Google's Speed Impact Calculator](https://www.thinkwithgoogle.com/feature/testmysite/]).
+To streamline prioritization, Farfetch created a self-service tool they named the Site Speed Business Case Calculator, taking inspiration from [Google's Speed Impact Calculator](https://www.thinkwithgoogle.com/feature/testmysite/]).
 It allows any product manager to create a business case out of performance improvements by calculating the business impact on the fly.
 With a data model using the correlation between conversion rate and user experience metrics, it's flexible to adapt to different product scopes, devices and user journey touch points.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/59OGLmMJ2rubTie45u5K.png", alt="A screenshot of Farfetch's Site Speed Business Case Calculator.", width="800", height="779" %}